Tom Petty and the Heartbreakers: Petty's solo albums

 Petty released three solo albums.
-The first was 1989's Full Moon Fever, which included his signature tune, "Free Fallin'", as well as "I Won't Back Down", later covered by Johnny Cash, and "Runnin' Down a Dream" and Gene Clark's Byrds classic "I'll Feel a Whole Lot Better".
+The first was 1989's Full Moon Fever, which included his signature tune, "Free Fallin'", as well as "I Won't Back Down", later covered by Johnny Cash, "Runnin' Down a Dream" and Gene Clark's Byrds classic "I'll Feel a Whole Lot Better".

 The Heartbreakers were dismayed by Petty's decision to go solo.
 Nevertheless, Campbell played guitar solos on every track, Tench contributed piano to one track, and Epstein provided backing vocals to two tracks.

 Petty's second solo album, Wildflowers, included all Heartbreakers members except for Stan Lynch.
 The album, which featured Steve Ferrone on drums, produced the single "You Don't Know How It Feels".

 Petty's final solo album was Highway Companion.
 As with Full Moon Fever, it was produced by Jeff Lynne.
-Campbell was the lead guitarist for the album, but no other Heartbreaker participated in the recording, as all instruments and vocals were performed by Petty, Campbell and Lynne.
+Campbell was the lead guitarist for the album, but no other Heartbreaker participated in the recording, as all instruments and vocals were performed by Petty, Campbell, and Lynne.